metauni/metauni.github.io/slt/align.md

 - **Spectroscopy of Singularities:** Construct devices for probing the *density of states* of neural networks, modelled on the role of scanning tunneling microscopes in [solid state physics](https://youtu.be/xnMEfgbSKNs).
 These devices reveal information about divergences of the density of states caused by singularities in level sets of the loss function in large scale systems, comparable in complexity to large neural networks.

 - **Substructure and Semantics:** Use the spectroscopic probe to get substructural information about the singularities dominating phases encountered during training, and use information from those probes to measure how that substructure changes during phase transitions.
-Match the signatures of these changes to concepts learned during training ("semantics") as tracked by other probes.
+Match the signatures of these changes to concepts learned during training, capabilities detected, and other evaluations.

 These ideas are grounded in **Singular Learning Theory (SLT)**, a theory of universal behaviour of learning machines based on algebraic geometry and statistics, and **Conformal Field Theory (CFT)**, a theory of universality classes of physical systems, their "representations" and the RG flows between them.
 Both fields have a deep relation to singularity theory, in SLT because singularities in the KL divergence cause divergences in the density of states, which determine key quantities in Bayesian learning, and in CFT due to the classification of universality classes (this is the subject of the [LG/CFT correspondence](http://therisingsea.org/notes/talk-lgcft.pdf)).